drewjtaylor/formation-church-react/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### React upgrades
+### React upgrades compared to original "bootstrap-only" version

-This site is mainly meant to be an improvement over teh "Bootstrap only" version, as well as an opportunity to exercise some React muscles and make something interactive.
+This site is mainly meant to be an improvement over the "Bootstrap only" version, as well as an opportunity to exercise some React muscles and make something interactive.

 ### Events page